ybur-yug/nerd_apis/README.md

 ## In the Wild
 The example application in the `example_app` directory hits all 3 of these API's locally and displays the link.
 There is a tutorial on getting the basic functionality included in the README.
+In order to just get it to run, do the following:

+`bundle`
+`bundle exec volt s`

+And navigate to `localhost:3000`

 ![Volt Application](http://i.imgur.com/FwrPwKi.png)

 ## Structure